poortho/Sicefish/README.md

 # Sicefish
 A chess engine written in Haskell.

+(Feel free to put this on the course website!)

 ## Running Sicefish

 In order to run Sicefish, simply run `stack run` in your terminal.
 This will execute the chess engine, which is a command line application which communicates using the UCI protocol, which is detailed [here](http://wbec-ridderkerk.nl/html/UCIProtocol.html).